 Together in the studio the Jamie and the band are able to create a sound of their own.
 The first project will be available in February of 2020

 Heather hails from a 30 acre farm in Ellicott City, Maryland and spent a lot of her time growing up surrounded by music, thanks to her parents and a small local bluegrass dive, The Friendly Inn.
 She began fiddling at the age of 7 and learned how to read music through the public school system in Howard County, Maryland.
 She is a graduate of River Hill High School and has spent some time in college, studying Nursing, Pre-OTA and general studies.
 She aspires to become a NICU nurse and plans to reach that career goal in the near future.

 Currently residing in the beautiful mountainous region of the state, she is a Mom of two girls, CNA, and freelance musician.
 She won the 2010 Maryland State Fiddle Championship after her father and sister talked her into entering a contest for the first time ever.
 Soon after, she decided to apply for a scholarship at ETSU and was accepted into the Bluegrass, Old-time and Country Music Program directed by Dan Boner.
-After spending one year studying under the direction of Adam Steffey and Hunter Better, she gave up the scholarship and moved back to Maryland to start a family.
+After spending one year studying under the direction of Adam Steffey and Hunter Berry, she gave up the scholarship and moved back to Maryland to start a family.

 Crandall Creek band gives more than just music to our community, the Moundsville, West Virginia-based band also makes a point to donate money from the shows to various deserving charities.
 Jerry Andrews, the leader of the band decided to take their act of giving a step further when beginning an organization that would support his surrounding community with education and culture.